IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 1. Select a vector store
 2. Run vector search
-3. Inspect returned chunks, including file names and file IDs
+3. Inspect returned chunks, including their metadata
 4. Either narrow the same question with a filter or target a specific file
 5. Optionally use an LLM for a quick answer grounded in that file